jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The `<spine>` section references the `<item>`s from the `<manifest>` and specifies the order they appear in your book.

 I honestly don't remember why the `<guide>` section is in there or what it is doing in this example.
-I'm guessing that is what causes there to be an index with the wordlist in the dictionary but I haven't tried removing it and the documentation doesn't talk about it.
+I'm guessing that is what causes there to be an index with the word list in the dictionary but I haven't tried removing it and the documentation doesn't talk about it.
 I only have it there since I had it in earlier dictionaries I made.

 ### 6. Combine them together using `kindlegen`.